 Ingredients and Substitutions

-- Fresh strawberries – Look for ripe, peak-season berries for the best flavor.
+- Fresh strawberries: Look for ripe, peak-season berries for the best flavor.

 Recipe Variations

-Equipment Used in Our Recipe
+Equipment Used in this Recipe

-- Sharp knife
+- Chef’s knife

 How to Prepare Fresh Fruit for Dehydrating